handsontable/handsontable/docs/content/guides/rows/row-sorting.md

         },
       ]}
       multiColumnSorting={{
-        // at initialization, sort data by column 1, in ascending order
         initialConfig: [
           {
+            // at initialization, sort the data by the 'Brand' column, in ascending order
             column: 0,
             sortOrder: 'asc',
           },
-          // at initialization, sort data by column 2, in descending order {
+            // at initialization, sort the data by the 'Model' column, in ascending order {
             column: 1,
             sortOrder: 'desc',